mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup.md

 ## Company Settings

 ### Locale
-Locale controls how different values are displayed (e.g. data dn time, address, currency, name, and number fields).
+Locale controls how different values are displayed (e.g. ```date, time, address, currency, name, and number fields```).
 The ```Company Information Page``` controls company-wide defaults and new users will use these default settings.
 However, users can OVERRIDE company default settings via ```Language and Time Zone settings``` in user's personal settings.

 ### Language Settings
 Language settings define the ```default language``` of the org and the languages the user will be able to use in their personal settings.
 There are 3 levels of language support: fully supported, end user, and platform languages.
 The default language is set on the Company Info page and applies to new users.
 The ```Translation Workbench``` allows translations to be applied to custom fields, labels, etc.

-1. Fully Supported - mean all Salesforce featuers, including User Interface, Setup, and Help will display in that language.
+1. ```Fully Supported``` - mean all Salesforce featuers, including User Interface, Setup, and Help will display in that language.
 Total 18 supported.
-2. End User - languages will have translations for all standard object field labels and pages, but not Setup and Help.
+2. ```End User``` - languages will have translations for all standard object field labels and pages, but not Setup and Help.
 Total 17.
-3. Platform - Possible to provide translations for customizationss and standard fields.
+3. ```Platform``` - Possible to provide translations for customizationss and standard fields.
 Fallback is English is translations are not provided.
 Total +100.

 The ```Default Language``` will be the language used in the org.